 It may seem silly, but pairing dog socks with the boots will help prevent blisters and make it easier to slip the boots on and keep them secure.

-Pro Tip: Be sure to get them accustomed to wearing booties prior to hitting the trails!
+Be sure to get the accustomed to wearing dog boots prior to hitting the trails!

 An extra tool I like to have that you may not need to always pack is Musher’s Secret.
 I frequently treat Monty’s paws with this wax to keep them durable.
 I like to keep some nearby in the car during our long adventures to treat Monty’s paws after rough excursions.

 If your dog is micro-chipped then you are set.
 If they are not, it is a good idea to make sure they have their identification tags or some form of ID.
 I have an ID card for Monty both in his backpack and on me with all our information should anything happen.

 You may think that because your dog has fur, they’ll be fine.
 Fact is they do get over heated and cold in certain climates.
 Pay attention to your dog’s needs and pack along a cooling vest, sweater, poncho, or jacket to make them more comfortable.